 Microprocessor based relays offer valuable information for ATC Operations.
 New relay systems are able to be used to direct field resources to the problem area and verify which component of the transmission system has failed.
 Additionally, fault location information is used with the geographic lightning detection network to correlate lightning strikes with line outages.
 This enables ATC to historically track performance of specific sections of the line to aid in determining transmission line Asset Renewal prioritization.

-Relay renewals are being made to satisfy NERC reliability standard requirements and recommendations from the Florida blackout.
+Relay renewals are being made to satisfy NERC reliability standard requirements and recommendations.

 The self-check and remote monitoring capabilities of microprocessor based relays allow longer maintenance cycles and reduce maintenance costs.